Search Icon VIEW DEMO

 • Allocability is another important factor to take into consideration.
 Allocability is the term used to refer to a cost that is relevant to a job.
 In other words, an expense is reimbursable only if you can prove that it is necessary and beneficial to the project you are working on.

-• Costs need to be recorded and submitted according to the accounting standards government contractors have to follow.
-If you are not familiar with these standards, take the time to read Pamphlet No. 7641.90.
+• Costs need to be recorded and submitted according to the cost accounting standards (CAS).
+If you are not familiar with these standards, read more HERE.

 Topics: Blog